 The New Yorker, Shiffrin grades her workouts on a scale from one to 10, where a 10 apparently equates to "dying or passing out."
 The badass skier told the publication that she usually clocks in around a nine on that scale, and that she's apparently come close to passing out from her grueling training sessions.

 exact moves at home, nor do I suggest exercising to the point of passing out.
 But opting for a sweaty and demanding HIIT circuit that matches your skillset is a totally doable alternative that'll definitely still challenge your body.
 04

 Single-Leg Deadlifts With Your Eyes Closed

 Deadlifts are an incredibly hard move to master, even in their most basic form.
 But being the overachiever that she is, Shiffrin decided that her workout routine should include

 OK, she didn't actually decide this on all on her own.
 Jeff Lackie, Shiffrin’s U.S. ski team coach and trainer, is the one who includes them in her routine to "

 try barbell hip thrusts or simple glute bridge raises to get similar lower-body benefits, without face-planting and destroying your lower back in the process.
 05

 As Many Box Jumps As Possible, As Fast As You Can

 lateral box jumps into her workouts.
 Obviously, though, she doesn't just stop there; according to NorthJersey.com, the Olympian moves as fast as possible, and she squeezes in as many reps as possible, in the shortest amount of time she can manage.
 Damn, Mikaela.
 I would ask you to teach me your ways, but I'm kind of frightened of even attempting to become as skilled as you are.

+the leg press at your local gym so that you can work the same muscle groups as Shiffrin does before she hits the slopes — without risking scraped shins or ankle sprains, because let's be real, box jumps are an injury waiting to happen for us plebs.
 Erin Jackson is an inline skating world medalist and roller derby MVP.
 She dreamed of skating in the Olympics, but to do that, she had to get on ice.
 She took her first steps on a long-track course in 2016 and started training professionally in September 2017.
 Four months later, she qualified for the Olympic Winter Games.
 Check out Elite Daily Insights' video on Jackson's incredible story: